 Meet the team

-We’re very lucky to have such a multi-talented, and very dedicated, team working here on the Thames Basin Heaths Special Protection Area across Surrey, Hampshire and Berkshire!
+We’re lucky to have such a multi-talented and dedicated team working here on the Thames Basin Heaths Special Protection Area across Surrey, Hampshire and Berkshire!
 Let’s introduce you to them…

 Team Leader Ann

 Ann is super-passionate about nature, having a background in farming, Natural England and early years education.
 She leads the team, inspiring them to share their enthusiasm and knowledge with people of all ages.
 Heathlands are amazing and she hopes to get you excited about them and helping to protect them for future generations.